What is bail?

 At a bail hearing, a judge or justice of the peace will decide if you should be held in custody or released.
 If you’re granted bail, you will likely have to follow conditions given to you by the court.

 Your bail hearing is a very important step in the criminal court process.
-You only get one bail hearing in the Ontario Court of Justice.
-If you're denied bail, you will be in custody until your case is resolved, goes to trial, or you're released after a bail review in the Superior Court of Justice.
+You only get one bail hearing in the .
+If you’re denied bail, you will be in custody until your case is resolved, goes to trial, or you’re released after a in the .